Stages of Meditation for Beginners

 In early stage, you are only aware of only what you know.
 In later stage, you are aware of both what you know and what you do not know.
 For example, in stage 5, you may start to realize what you do not know about your breath.

-You are overwhelmed by mental chatter in the early stage.
-As you make progress, you will realize that you are creating your mental chatter.
-This realization will lead you to create less mental chatter and eventually benefit from mental chatter in the later stages.
+In the early stages, mental chatter often hinder the practice.
+You start to benefit from mental chatter in later stages.
+Mental chatter will be less frequent in the later stage.
+(As you make progress, you will realize that you are creating your mental chatter.
+This realization will lead you to create less mental chatter.)

 In early stage, you either engage in a mental activity or just watch it.
 In later stage, you can do both.